Buchanan Civil War History Weekend Schedule of Events

 Saturday, April 26, 2014 – In addition to Civil War activities, explore Arts & Crafts and Farmer’s Market Booths set up on sidewalks along Main Street.

-8:00am – 10:00am “Breakfast at the Historic Wilson Warehouse/Community House” Reenactors and the Public are invited to enjoy a hearty breakfast served in the same building that was used for shipping and receiving of goods during the Civil War, join us at421 Lowe Street.
-Breakfast is being served from 8:00am through 10:00am.
-General admission is $5 with all proceeds going towards ongoing maintenance of this historic Civil War Era structure.
+8:00am – 10:00am “Breakfast at the Historic Wilson Warehouse/ Community House” Reenactors and the Public are invited to enjoy a hearty breakfast served in the same building used for shipping and receiving of goods during the Civil War, located at 421 Lowe Street.
+Breakfast is served from 8:00am through 10:00am.
+Admission is $5 with all proceeds going towards ongoing maintenance of this historic Civil War Era structure.

 Special displays and reenactments highlight the life and times of the Civil War Era and life in Buchanan.
 Enjoy Guest Speakers, period music, costumed reenactors and Cavalry.